Definitions and exceptions

 there is only one definition in the base case, it is unambiguous to what

-to, and if they're all exceptions
+the exceptional definitions are exception to, and if they're all exceptions

 to the same thing without any labels, they will be grouped implicitly together.